NYPL-Simplified/Simplified-iOS/README.md

 # System Requirements

-- Install the latest Xcode in `/Applications`, open it and make sure to install additional components if it asks you.
+- Install the latest Xcode (11.4 or higher) in `/Applications`, open it and make sure to install additional components if it asks you.
 - Install [Carthage](https://github.com/Carthage/Carthage) if you haven't already.
 Using `brew` is recommended.

 # Building With Adobe DRM